Cholesterol Calculator: Determine Your CVD Risk Factors

 - Iranian formula: LDL=TC/1.19+TG/0.81-HDL/1.1-0.98 (mmol/L)

-Keeping your cholesterol levels under control is one of the most important ways of preventing cardiovascular problems.
-Although a cholesterol calculator is a useful tool, it should be known that the required cholesterol fractions of a person and their health hazards may vary.
+Keeping the ideal cholesterol levels is one of the most important ways of preventing cardiovascular problems.
+And they aren’t the only problems high cholesterol can bring about.
+Although a cholesterol calculator is a helpful tool, it should be known that the required cholesterol fractions of a person and their health hazards may vary.
 Do not hesitate to consult your physician to cross-check your results with those calculated by professionals.

 How is cholesterol level calculated?

 The concentration of cholesterol is measured in a blood sample.
-The total level of cholesterol is the sum of the “good” HDL, the “bad” LDL, as well as the VLDL cholesterol.
+However, you should know the cholesterol calculator formula.
+Each cholesterol type has its own formula.
+For instance, the total cholesterol level is calculated by the total cholesterol formula—the sum of the “good” HDL, the “bad” LDL, as well as the VLDL cholesterol.
 It is recommended to determine cholesterol separately from the rest of the fats in the lipid profile.

 How do I check my cholesterol at home?

-Currently, it is possible to measure your cholesterol levels at home by portable instruments.
-Usually, this device allows regular measurement of at least two parameters – blood sugar and cholesterol.
+Currently, it is possible to measure your cholesterol levels at home with portable instruments.
+Usually, this device allows you to measure cholesterol at home by using regular measurements of at least two parameters—blood sugar and cholesterol.
 The accompanying kit contains everything you need to measure both values individually: needles, test strips for glucose and cholesterol, etc.

 How can I check my cholesterol without a blood test?

-Cholesterol cannot be measured without a blood test.
+Cholesterol can’t be measured without a blood test.
 Moreover, the testing is performed after a minimum of 9–12 hours of fasting.
-Levels should be measured at least every five years in anyone over the age of 20.
+Cholesterol levels for women and men over 20 should be measured at least every five years in those who have some risk factors for heart disease.
+And these risk factors include:

 What is a normal cholesterol ratio?

-The optimal LDL/HDL and triglycerides/HDL ratios should be below 2.0, while the total cholesterol/HDL ratio should be below 3.5 to be considered as normal.
+The optimal LDL/HDL and triglycerides/HDL ratios should be below 2.0, while the total cholesterol/HDL ratio should be below 3.5 to be considered normal.
+In addition, optimal non-HDL cholesterol levels should be less than 130 mg/dL, or 3.37 mmol/L. Higher numbers indicate a higher risk of heart disease.

 How can I lower my cholesterol fast?

 It is not recommended to lower the level of cholesterol fast.
 With a proper diet and regular physical activity, it is possible to reduce the levels within the normal ranges.
-However, if the levels are dangerously high, cholesterol-lowering therapy could be prescribed, which can reduce the levels faster than the lifestyle changes.
+However, if the cholesterol calculator shows the levels are dangerously high, cholesterol-lowering therapy could be prescribed, which can reduce the levels faster than lifestyle changes.